steventguo/a/_posts/2016-9-3-Using-Google-Domains-With-Github-Pages.md

 ***
 1. Register a domain with [Google Domains](https://domains.google/)
-    -The domain ran $12 a year for me, as of 9/3/2016.
+    The domain ran $12 a year for me, as of 9/3/2016.
 Navigate onto the site and start a search for your desired domain name.
 The page should look something like the picture below:
     As soon as you've found the domain you'd like to claim, check out and you're done!
 Whatever domain you've registered, I'll refer to from now on as <yourdomain>.

 2. Create a **CNAME** file in your Github Pages repository.